ikolomiko/ikooskar-qt/README.md

 # License
 ikoOSKAR-Qt is licensed under the [GNU General Public License version 3](/LICENSE) or later.

+[1] [FreeXL](https://www.gaia-gis.it/fossil/freexl/home), the library used by `ikoOSKAR::DAL::MultiImport` to parse XLS and XLSX files, is licensed under the [MPL tri-license](http://www.mozilla.org/MPL/boilerplate-1.1/mpl-tri-license-html) terms.
+The GPL v2.0+ is chosen for this project.

-[1] [libxlsxwriter](https://github.com/jmcnamara/libxlsxwriter), the library used by `ikoOSKAR::BLL::SchemeExporter`, is licensed under a [FreeBSD License](https://github.com/jmcnamara/libxlsxwriter/blob/main/License.txt).
+[2] [libxlsxwriter](https://github.com/jmcnamara/libxlsxwriter), the library used by `ikoOSKAR::BLL::SchemeExporter`, is licensed under a [FreeBSD License](https://github.com/jmcnamara/libxlsxwriter/blob/main/License.txt).

-[2] [qt-collapsible-section](https://github.com/MichaelVoelkel/qt-collapsible-section), the code `ikoOSKAR::UI::ExamWidget` based on, is licensed under the [GNU Lesser General Public License version 3](https://github.com/MichaelVoelkel/qt-collapsible-section/blob/master/LICENSE).
+[3] [qt-collapsible-section](https://github.com/MichaelVoelkel/qt-collapsible-section), the code `ikoOSKAR::UI::ExamWidget` based on, is licensed under the [GNU Lesser General Public License version 3](https://github.com/MichaelVoelkel/qt-collapsible-section/blob/master/LICENSE).